Pete Carmichael

 Peter Edwards Carmichael Sr. (March 4, 1941 - January 22, 2016) was an American football coach who had more than 40 years of coaching experience at the high school, collegiate, and professional levels.
 He served as the head football coach at Trenton State College in 1973, and the United States Merchant Marine Academy from 1977 to 1980.

 Born in Plainfield, New Jersey, Carmichael was raised in North Plainfield and played both baseball and football at North Plainfield High School.

 In 1995, Carmichael was on the inaugural coaching staff for the Jacksonville Jaguars of the National Football League (NFL), where he served as the wide receivers coach.

 Carmichael died on January 22, 2016.
-His son, Pete Carmichael Jr., is an offensive assistant coach for the Denver Broncos.
+His son, Pete Carmichael Jr., is an offensive coordinator for the BUFFALO BILLS.